top of page

 Shouldn't we give the ASWB a chance to fix their exam?
 If they don't, then DC could make its own exams.

 If the ASWB had the desire to fix their exams in the past 40 years, they would have already.
 In fact, no mental health licensing exams are correlated with actual measurement of competence.
 This suggestion would take years or even decades to implement and would therefore continue to harm DC social workers and residents for no benefit.
+Additionally, they have yet to take any accountability for their bias, distributing a flyer to Virginia legislators in February 2024 (1.5 years after the data release) stating that their exams are not biased.

 This is such a big change, couldn't we do something smaller like provisional licenses for a year?